Do not worry about your difficulties in Mathematics. I can assure you mine are still greater.”

 David completed his BSc in Pure Mathematics and Mathematical Statistics at Cardiff University College.
 He then became a fast track civil servant and a government statistician.
 For 10 years he was responsible for the collection and analysis and presentation for a variety of government statistics.
 He worked for a number of government ministers managing teams of between 2 and 12 staff.
 Whilst doing this, he obtained a post graduate diploma in counselling and this led him to the brave decision to go to Brunel University where he studied for his PGCE in Secondary Mathematics.
 He worked at a variety of schools in London before joining BC in 2004.
 The college makes good use of his statistical skills and he teaches many of the S1 & S2 classes as well as Pure and Decision Mathematics.
 David has an important role within the department, particularly within the AS year, and advises the management team on the proposed changes to the Math’s GCSE & A Levels.

-After gaining my Maths Degree from Manchester University I spent almost six years in Israel, including studying Maths and Computer Science at Haifa University.
-I returned to London and received a PGCE from Middlesex University and I have taught in several Secondary Schools and Sixth Form Colleges in London, most recently BSix and Candi.
+After gaining his Maths Degree from Manchester University, Jonathan spent almost six years in Israel, including studying Maths and Computer Science at Haifa University.
+He returned to London and received a PGCE from Middlesex University and has taught in several Secondary Schools and Sixth Form Colleges in London, most recently BSix and Candi.

 Alice graduated with honours at the University of Ferrara (Italy), then she got a PhD in Mathematics from the University of Padova (Italy).
 Her thesis was about Algebraic Geometry.
 During her PhD she gained experience in teaching at the University and she has been working as a science communicator.
 In 2012 she moved to the UK where she decided to pursue teaching full time.
 She adores London and she is very fond of dogs.